-Ceres was the first object discovered in the main asteroid belt and is named for the Roman goddess of corn and harvests.
+Ceres was the first object discovered in the main asteroid belt and is named for the Roman goddess of agriculture.
 Italian astronomer Father Giuseppe Piazzi spotted the object in 1801.
 Ceres was initially classified as a planet and later classified as an asteroid as more objects were found in the same region.
 In recognition of its planet-like qualities, Ceres was designated a dwarf planet in 2006 along with Pluto and Eris.

 NASA's Hubble Space Telescope observations in 2003 and 2004 of Ceres as it rotated demonstrated that is a nearly spherical body.
 Ceres is approximately 585 miles (940 kilometers) across.
 Ceres comprises 35 percent of the main asteroid belt's total mass.